pywry¶

 Authenticate via OAuth2.

-In native mode, opens a dedicated auth window pointing at the provider's authorize URL.
+In native mode, opens a browser window pointing at the provider's authorize URL.
 Blocks until authentication completes.

 provider